 If you plan on traveling and want some tips on debit and credit card usage, continue on!
 You can save time, money, and headaches with these tips for reducing transaction hassles and fees when you’re using credit and debit cards while traveling.

 You can update your travel plans in minutes right from the Centra Mobile app!
 Simply open the app and choose Card Management from the Account Services menu.
 Select Travel Notice to let us know about your upcoming travel plans to prevent potential card interruptions.

-You can also call our Contact Center to ask our Team Members to mark your Centra credit cards for travel.
-If you don’t use CardControl, ask them to mark your debit card as well.
+You can also call our Contact Center to ask a Team Member to mark your Centra credit cards for travel.
+If you don’t use the Centra Mobile app, ask them to mark your debit card as well.
 Make sure to include:

 - your card number

 - your dates of travel (when you are leaving and will be returning)

 To save money while traveling, try to limit the use of cards that charge added fees outside of the United States.
 We’ll automatically waive foreign ATM fees charged by Centra.
 Other financial institutions may still charge you for using their ATM.
 It’s a good idea to research fees for any other cards you plan to bring with you.

 Have multiple payment options

 Be prepared in case of theft with several payment options.
 Having different options can help make sure you aren’t stranded with no way to pay.
 Also, if your card is declined due to suspected fraud, you’ll be happy you have another option to pay with.

 If it’s suspected that fraud is occurring on your Centra card, Fraud Prevention specialists will contact you.